docker/docs/docker-for-mac/osxfs-caching.md

 within the container are immediately visible on the host, and writes performed on the host are immediately visible within the container.

-The `consistent` configuration most closely reflects the behaviour of bind mounts on Linux.
+The `consistent` configuration most closely reflects the behavior of bind mounts on Linux.
 However, the overheads of providing strong consistency guarantees make it unsuitable for a few use cases, where performance is a priority and maintaining perfect consistency has low